 Inadequate patient examination Rushing examination and misdiagnosing the cause of a condition;

 Turning an injured person away from the A&E department without being seen by an A&E doctor, or being sent home without proper treatment of their injuries or illness;

 How much can I claim for A&E negligence?

 How much time do I have to make a claim?

 The time limits are strict, subject to the 1980 Limitation Act and if you have suffered negligent treatment in an A&E department, then it is important that you seek advice from a solicitor specialising in medical negligence cases, as soon as possible.
-In most cases, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to negligence.
+In most cases, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to a medical practitioner's negligence.
 As with most things in life, there are exceptions and these are as follows:

 If you were under 18 years old at time you suffered the negligence, then you have three years from your 18th birthday within which to make a claim for compensation.